 - Cursillo Reunion Group - The Cursillo reunion group has weekly off-campus meeting for anyone who has ever attended Cursillo.
 For location information, please contact Evie Larimore at firstname.lastname@example.org.

 - Daughters of the King - The Order of the Daughters of the King® (DOK) is an intergenerational community of women who desire a closer walk with the Lord, and who are strengthened through the discipline of a Rule of Life and supported by the companionship of other women.
 DOK members work, study, pray, and play together, supporting our church and living […]

-- Education For Ministry (EfM) - Education for Ministry (EfM) is an adult education group that meets weekly on Thursday evenings from 6:30 to 9 pm in the library.
+- Education For Ministry (EfM) - Education for Ministry (EfM) is an adult education group that meets weekly on Thursday evenings from 6:30 to 9 pm in the library during the school year.
 In this four-year program, adults dig deeper into the Christian faith, studying the Bible, Church history and theological ideas, and reflect on connecting faith with life experience.
-This program is offered through the […]
+This […]

 - Email Prayer Ministry - Email Prayer Ministry offers members an opportunity to join in prayer for healing, safety in travel, thanksgiving for blessings or other concerns of our extended parish family.
 Need Prayers?
 Email a prayer request to email@example.com.
 It’ll be moderated and emailed to the prayer group members using a restricted Google group.
 Get Involved: It’s easy to become one of […]

 - Flower Ministry - Flower Ministry members decorate the altar area with beautiful flower arrangements and arrange for special floral displays at special services.
 Donations help cover the cost of the flowers while giving a special tribute to someone.
 Contact Linda Seeber at firstname.lastname@example.org to get involved.
 Give a gift of flowers